developeruche/cryptography-n-zk-research/README.md

 This is a library for creating and manipulating circuits.
 The library is designed to be modular and extensible.
 The library is designed to be used in the context of snarks, but can be used for any type of circuit.

 **Features**
-- [x] Arithemetic Circuit representation
+- [x] Arithmetic Circuit representation
 - [x] Boolean Circuit representation
 - [x] Circuit evaluation
 - [x] Circuit optimization